ChatGPT, the multi-talented AI-chatbot, has another skill to add to its LinkedIn profile: crafting sophisticated “polymorphic” malware.

 Basically, this is malware that can cryptographically shapeshift its way around traditional security mechanisms, many of which are built to identify and detect malicious file signatures.

 Despite the fact that ChatGPT is supposed to have filters that bar malware creation from happening, researchers were able to outsmart these barriers by merely insisting that it follow the prompter’s orders.
-In other words, they just bullied the platform into complying with their demands—which is something that other experimenters have observed when trying to conjure toxic content with the chatbot.
+In other words, they just bullied the platform into complying with their demands—which is something that other experimenters have observed when trying to conjure other kinds of toxic content with the chatbot.
 For the CyberArk researchers, it was merely a matter of badgering ChatGPT into displaying code for specific malicious programming—which they could then use to construct complex, defense-evading exploits.
-The result is that ChatGPT could make hacking a whole lot easier for script kiddies or other amateur cybercriminals who need a little help when it comes to generating malicious programming.
+The result is that ChatGPT could make hacking a whole lot easier for script kiddies who need a little help when it comes to generating malicious programming.

 “As we have seen, the use of ChatGPT’s API within malware can present significant challenges for security professionals,” CyberArk’s report says.
 “It’s important to remember, this is not just a hypothetical scenario but a very real concern.”
 Yikes indeed.